ggruen/SwiftNetrc/README.md

 # Known Issues

+## MacOS 10.12, no Linux, yet

+SwiftNetrc requires MacOS 10.12, and probably won't run on Linux.
+This isn't intentional - I use `FileManager.default.homeDirectoryForCurrentUser`.
+There's probably a linux-friendly way to get the user's home directory that would make this cross-platform-friendly.
+When I need to run this on Linux, I'll make that update, and I'd love a pull request if you do it.

+## Passphrases have some limitations

 Passphrases can't have "machine", "login", "account", or "macdef" (lower case) in them.

 Passphrases can't have leading, trailing, or inter-word redundant whitespace.

+## .netrc can't contain comments

 .netrc file can't contain comments (this is a feature, to prevent confusion with #'s in tokens, e.g. in passwords)

+## Command-line utility exists but, is mostly useless

+There's a command-line utility that'll get built when you build, but it currently just runs the parser and prints ".netrc file parsed without error" if there are no errors, and prints and error and exits 1 otherwise.
+I guess you could use it to test your .netrc file like this:

+    swift build
+    ./.build/x86_64-apple-macosx10.10/debug/SwiftNetrc && ftp ftp.myserver.com

+If you really want to you can "install" it:

+    cp ./.build/x86_64-apple-macosx10.10/debug/SwiftNetrc /usr/local/bin/swiftnetrc

+Then you could just run "swiftnetrc" to have it parse and report on your .netrc file.
+Exciting, I know.